pw384/pw384.github.io/index.md

+**Center on Frontiers of Computing Studies**
-**EECS, Peking University**
+**Peking University**
 **Email:** pw384 AT pku DOT edu DOT cn *(current address; may change after graduation)*

 ## About Me

-I am a grade 4 undergraduate student at Peking University, majoring in computer science.
+I am a grade-4 undergraduate student at Peking University, majoring in computer science.
+Currently I am doing research under the supervision of [Xiaoming Sun](https://dblp.uni-trier.de/pers/hd/s/Sun:Xiaoming) at Institute of Computing Technology, Chinese Academy of Sciences.
+I spent an unforgettable summer at University of Edinburgh under supervision of [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/), and I am inspired by him a lot.

 My research interest lies in several topics in theoretical computer science.
 To be more precise, I enjoy problems with inspiring combinatorial structures.
 That includes, randomness in computation, sampling and counting, Boolean functions, and graph theory.